 Serve immediately, or for best results, let it sit at room temperature for 1 hour to allow the flavors to develop, or refrigerate until time to serve.

-If you would like to pair this pasta salad with wine, Pinot Gris with its citrus flavors would compliment the delicate flavor of the pasta.
+- If you would like to pair this pasta salad with wine, Pinot Gris with its citrus flavors would complement the delicate flavor of the pasta.

 ★ If you make this dish, please leave a comment and give this recipe a star rating.
 I would love to know how you liked it!